TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design Specifications.md

 **Power**

 &nbsp; &nbsp; &nbsp; &nbsp;The PCB power design provides flexibility for the user by supporting two input sources: one for connection to mains power and another for portable operation via a battery system.
 This design involved a collaborative effort between the Power Subsystem lead (Kenneth Creamer) and the System Interconnections lead (Jack Bender) to achieve the proposed solution.
 Collaboration primarily focused on selecting surface-mount components with appropriate power ratings and form factors.
-The detailed signal path for both inputs is summarized in the Power Subsystem Detailed Design \[Detailed Design\].
+The detailed signal path for both inputs is summarized in the Power Subsystem Detailed Design \[10\].
 This document provides specifics regarding the PCB and a general overview of the power components used.

 &nbsp; &nbsp; &nbsp; &nbsp;The PCB power design includes a thorough analysis of component specifications to properly manage thermal signatures and current ratings.